Skip to section

 1. eToro.

-Best overall trading app in Australia.
+Best overall stock trading app in Australia.

 If you’re looking for an easy-to-use stock trading app with great social trading features, eToro is for you.